mautic/user-documentation/docs/companies/companies_overview.rst

 #.
 Change the dropdown select box from Contact to Company objects

 #.
-Save the custom field
+Save the Custom Field

 .. vale off